My name is S. O’Duinn Magee, and I’m a writer.

 All my life, I knew I’d be a writer some day.
 I’ve loved stories ever since my grandmother started reading me fairy tales like “The Little Match Girl” and “The Ice Queen,” and I’ve always loved books: the feel of them, the smell of them, the way they look when they’re lined up on my bookshelves and overflowing onto tables and chairs.

-So I currently have all these writing projects going on which are seriously delaying my segue into Pulitzer-Prize-Stardom, but oh well.
-In the meantime I keep myself financially afloat by turning out a series of gift-type cookery books that have literary aspirations and cleverly allusive titles like The Taming of the Stew and The Importance of Being Hungry.
+So I currently have all these writing projects going on, and in the meantime I keep myself financially afloat by turning out a series of gift-type cookery books that my co-author Booker and I call Kitchen Table Books.
+Each Kitchen Table Book has literary or artistic aspirations and features a cleverly allusive title like Toasting with Toulouse: Absinthe Makes the Heart Grow Fonder.

 As to personal things about me: